typetron/typetron.org/tutorials/blog/index.md

 ---
-layout: tutorial
+layout: blog
 slug: personal-blog-introduction
 ---

 ## Introduction

-In this tutorial we will build a small [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) personal blog for a chef where he will be able to add, edit and delete articles of different recipes.
+In this tutorial we will build a small personal blog of a restaurant chef where he will be able to add, edit and delete articles of different recipes.

 Before diving into Typetron, let's lay down the idea on paper.
 Will will have:
  - a Home page that will display a list of the latest articles.
 An article has a title, date, content and an image.